-The School of Mechanical and Aerospace Engineering plays a leading role in an international initiative to reform engineering education which involves over 50 universities worldwide.
+The School of Mechanical and Aerospace Engineering plays a leading role in an international initiative to reform engineering education which involves well over 100 universities worldwide.
 Support for participation in this initiative was secured through funding to set up a Centre of Excellence in Active and Interactive Learning at Queen's.
 As a result, our degree programmes have many innovative features that enhance student learning.

 Through the programme, there is an emphasis placed on the development of a balanced set of personal, interpersonal and professional skills.

-At Queen’s, we aim to deliver a high quality learning environment that embeds intellectual curiosity, innovation and best practice in learning, teaching and student support to enable student to achieve their full academic potential.
+At Queen’s, we aim to deliver a high quality learning environment that embeds intellectual curiosity, innovation and best practice in learning, teaching and student support to enable students to achieve their full academic potential.
 Students studying for the MEng in Aerospace Engineering are provided with a broad range of learning experiences to enable them to develop as individuals, to engage with subject experts from both academia and industry, and to develop an enquiring mind to enhance their development as independent, lifelong learners.
 Access to industry standard engineering tools, a world class library facility and courses taught by industrial experts provides a breadth of opportunity to develop students’ interests in the aerospace sector, supported by formal lectures and tutorials.
 There are a wide range of learning opportunities, including:

 Details of assessment are outlined below:

 As students’ progress through their course at Queen’s they will receive general and specific feedback about their work from a variety of sources including lecturers, module co-ordinators, placement supervisors, personal tutors, advisers of study and peers.
 University students are expected to engage with reflective practice and to use this approach to improve the quality of their work.
 Feedback may be provided in a variety of forms including: